 Place CTAs in sensible locations.
 Again, you want your CTAs to be seen.
 By placing them in a place where people are likely to scan with their eyes, you can ensure greater visibility and improve conversion rates.

-As you build out or work to improve your law firm’s website, don’t forget to factor in how mobile users will view and interact with your pages and content.
+As you build out or work to improve your law firm’s website design, don’t forget to factor in how mobile users will view and interact with your pages and content.

 7 Examples of Mobile Calls to Action for Attorney Websites was originally published on Lawyerist.com.